SoftwareAG/c8y-docs/content/reference/tenants-bundle/tenants.md

 The location where a tenant can be accessed is called **tenant domain**, e.g. _mytenant.cumulocity.com_.
 It needs to be unique across all tenants and it can be changed after tenant creation.

+The tenant domain may contain lowercase letters, digits, hyphens and underscores.
+It must start with a letter; hyphens and underscores are only allowed in the middle; minimum is 2 characters.
+Note that though the underscore character is allowed we strongly recommend not to use it as this may lead to issues with several components.

 In general, the tenant domain should be used for communication if it is known.

-**Important**: For support user access, the tenant ID must be used and not the tenant domain.
+>**Important**: For support user access, the tenant ID must be used and not the tenant domain.